 The Commission's annual revenues from Electronic Toll Collection (ETC - which includes revenues from E-ZPass, VES and Toll by Plate) have increased to \$769.0 million during the Fiscal Year ended May 31, 2016 from \$667.8 million for the Fiscal Year ended May 31, 2015.
 The Commission's annual revenues from ticketed drivers (i.e., not using ETC) decreased to \$262.6 million during the Fiscal Year ended May 31, 2016 from \$266.5 million for the Fiscal Year ended May 31, 2015.
 The Commission expects that E-ZPass usage will continue to increase.
-The following table summarizes the Commission's ETC penetration rates among passenger, commercial and total users over the past five fiscal years.
+The following table summarizes the Commission's ETC penetration rates among passenger, commercial and total users for Fiscal Years 2012-2016.